afwbkbc/glsmac/README.md

 # GLSMAC
-Open-source OpenGL/SDL2 client for Sid Meier's Alpha Centauri ( + Alien Crossfire )
+Unofficial open-source OpenGL/SDL2 client for Sid Meier's Alpha Centauri ( + Alien Crossfire )

 Note: you will still need to own original game and expansion - this client uses it's assets.